senorprogrammer/sdns/README.md

 and then manually type in your new DNS servers like a chump.
 Or you could just type:

     $ sdns switch google

-or

-    $ sdns switch unblock-us

-and have it all done for you automatically.
+and have it done for you automatically.

-**Caveat:** At the moment it only works for the Wi-Fi interface.
+**Caveat:** At the moment `sdns` only works with the Wi-Fi interface.

 ## Installation

 This is a [Crystal](https://crystal-lang.org) app.
 Until I make a proper release, your best bet is to install Crystal via [Homebrew](https://brew.sh), download this source code, compile it yourself, and execute the binary.

-Still less effort than using the Network system pref to do it.
+Still less effort than clicking through the Network system pref to do things.

 ## Usage